lupyuen/lupyuen.github.io/src/uart.md

 # BL602 UART Hardware Abstraction Layer: High Level vs Low Level

-The BL602 IoT SDK contains an __UART Hardware Abstraction Layer (HAL)__ that we may call in our C programs to access the two UART Ports.
+The BL602 IoT SDK contains a __UART Hardware Abstraction Layer (HAL)__ that we may call in our C programs to access the two UART Ports.

 BL602's UART HAL is packaged as two levels...